 If you’re an adult returning to education, then your local College is a great place to start.
 We offer a range of short adult College courses and full qualifications to suit your needs.

 Our adult students join us for a range of reasons.
 Some have taken time out of education for family, work or travel.
-Others are aiming for promotion at work and want to gain a qualification that will give them an edge.
+Others are aiming for promotion at work and want to upskill to gain a qualification that will give them an edge.
 You may also be retraining for a brand-new career.

 Regardless of the reasons, our adult students find a warm welcome, friendly staff, and a first-class learning environment at MidKent College.